 The amount of writing and work (research, editing, et al) for the "Collective Obsessions Saga" is still mind-boggling to me.
-That it was created over a time-period of more than twenty years hits home for me on occasion as well.
+That it was created over a timeperiod of more than twenty years hits home for me on occasion as well.
 Where in blue blazes did I find the energy and motivation to keep pressing on to finish the books?
 Or keeping a common thread through so many words, scenes and dialogs?

 I liken the writing style and theme to several sources, which influenced me throughout my life.
-The two most prominent are Dorothy Daniels and Marilyn Harris, with smatterings of Victoria Holt, Susan Kay, Bertrice Small and the late (but great) Kathleen Woodiwiss.
+The two most prominent are Dorothy Daniels and Marilyn Harris, with smatterings of Victoria Holt, Susan Kay, Bertrice Small and Kathleen Woodiwiss.